Updated: Jul 25

 Go to DOT website and check the traffic cams for signs of life.

-Organize your wine in the order you're going to drink them.
+Organize your wine in the order you're going to drink it.

 So you see, there are plenty of things to keep yourself occupied.
 Of course, you could watch the news.
 But right now, watching the news is a bit like watching Groundhog Day, but without Bill Murray.